General Operating Grants

 Make Music Day 2023 image of people making music

-We accept General Operating Grant applications from 501 (c)(3) nonprofit music organizations whose entire mission aligns with our giving priorities and demonstrate strong management practices and high programmatic standards.
-The application period for Round 1 opens on March 3 and closes on April 4, 2025.
+The Foundation funds General Operating Grants to 501 (c)(3) nonprofit music organizations whose entire mission aligns with our funding priorities and demonstrates strong management practices and high programmatic standards.
+Grant awards range from $5,000-$25,000.
+The deadline to apply is April 1, 2026.

 Eligibility